zigapirc4/ur-homework/README.md

 # ur-homework
 Homework assignment for UR (Introduction to CS)
-This part vas added by Žiga
+This part was added by Žiga
+This part was edited by Žiga